 In February 1883 ‘Mrs. Childs’ retired as teacher at the Sunday School of the United Methodist Free Church in South Street .. a post she had held for 58 years.
 (IA 1883)

-Elizabeth had died of bronco-pneumonia in Market Street in January 1885, aged 76.
+Elizabeth had died of bronco-pneumonia in Market Street on January 15th, 1885, aged 76.

 Adeline recalls that “Mr. and Mrs. Childs, who had no children, adopted a niece – Millicent Fisher.”